Krushna-Wankhade/Smart-Business-Management-Tracking-Sotfware/README.md

 6. Now click on the `billing.py` file for billing.
 7. Now click on the `dashboard.py` file and run it.
 8. Click on the `sales` button to see your billing.
+9. Click on the `receipt` button to scan the receipt.

 ### Pre-Requisites
 Ensure that you have the following Python Pakages installed in your PC: